 With the fiscal year end around the corner, what comes next?
 The annual audit, of course!
 With the stress of year-end closing weighing on your mind, the last thing you may want to think about is the challenge of going through an audit.
-This process tends to make everyone uneasy and can undoubtedly lead to extra work, but it doesn’t have to be an experience to dread.
+This process tends to make everyone uneasy and can undoubtedly lead to extra work, but it doesn’t need to be an experience to dread.

 With proper preparation you can make the annual audit far less daunting than it may first appear.
 Taking certain steps ahead of time will help you get ready and ensure a smooth audit process—something both you and your audit team will certainly appreciate!
 Here’s how to prepare.